deeppavlov/DeepPavlov/docs/components/morphotagger.rst

         print(parse)

-If your data is large, you can call :meth:`~deeppavlov.core.common.chainer.Chainer.batch_call` function, which will additionally separate you list of sentences into small batches.
+If your data is large, you can call :meth:`~deeppavlov.core.common.chainer.Chainer.batched_call` method of the model, which will additionally separate you list of sentences into small batches.

 .. code:: python